FreeOpenU/eavesdrop/README.md

     The app is meant to be as small as possible.
 ##User Interface
    The user interface, at this point only allows the user (let's call him Dave) to chose with device he want't to sniff on.
-   I mean to add some nore functionality:
+   I mean to add some more functionality:

   -[x] Dave can choose what type of payload he wants to save.
+  -[x] Dave can get a glimpse of the packets coming in -[x] Dave can resize the TUI
+  -[x] Dave can see how many total packets are passing through -[x] Dave can choose where the payload is being stored -[ ] Dave can kill the sniff forever
+  -[x] Dave can count/ see a graph of malformed packets to see if Hal is misbehaving -[x] Dave can choose which device to sniff on
   -[ ] Dave can go in and see how many of each kind of requests and
        responses the device has been receiving.
-  -[x] Dave can see how many total packets are passing through -[ ] Dave can choose where the payload is being stored -[ ] Dave can kill the sniff
+  -[ ] Dave can choose more than just a continuous sniff
-  -[x] Dave can count/ see a graph of malformed packets to see if Hal is misbehaving -[x] Dave can choose which device to sniff on